unpingco/Python-for-Signal-Processing/README.md

-IPython notebooks for Python for Signal Processing Book.
+Jupyter notebooks for Python 2.7 for Signal Processing Book.

 This book is [available as a
 blog](http://python-for-signal-processing.blogspot.com) where you can read the